 The Countries Who've Handled Coronavirus the Best – and Worst

-The novel coronavirus has crept its way across the globe over the past seven months, resulting in over 17.4 million cases and over 600,000 deaths.
+The novel coronavirus has crept its way across the globe for just over a year, resulting in almost 64 million cases and just under 1.5 million deaths.

 But which countries have dealt with this pandemic the best?
 And is there a reason why certain countries haven’t had such a high number of cases?